FRRouting/frr/doc/user/evpn.rst

 .. code-block:: shell

+   # Create a macvlan device from L2VNI to serve as anycast gateway
+   ip link add vlan10agw link vlan10 type macvlan mode private
    # Example for L2VNI 110 with anycast MAC aa:bb:cc:dd:ee:ff
-   ip link set vlan10 addr aa:bb:cc:dd:ee:ff  # same MAC on all VTEPs ip addr add 10.0.10.1/24 dev vlan10 ip addr add 2001:db8:0:10::1/64 dev vlan10
+   ip link set vlan10agw addr aa:bb:cc:dd:ee:ff  # same MAC on all VTEPs ip addr add 10.0.10.1/24 dev vlan10agw ip addr add 2001:db8:0:10::1/64 dev vlan10agw

+   # You may set unique address(es) on the L2VNI if it needs to be reachable in the overlay
+   ip addr add 10.0.0.10/32 dev vlan10

    # Critical: add local FDB entry to prevent anycast MAC from going over overlay
-   bridge fdb add aa:bb:cc:dd:ee:ff dev vxbr0 self local
+   bridge fdb add aa:bb:cc:dd:ee:ff dev br0 self local

-   ip link set vlan10 up
+   ip link set vlan10agw up

 Repeat this pattern for all L2VNIs using anycast gateways.
 The key differences from the non-anycast configuration are:

-* All VTEPs use the same MAC address for each L2VNI SVI
+* For each L2VNI, create a macvlan device which uses the same MAC address across all VTEPs
 * Each VTEP must have a local FDB entry for the anycast MAC
 * No risk of duplicate address detection (DAD) issues